Practicing Self-Care Unapologetically

 Such practices are unique and dependent on our own individual needs, desires, and interests and can come in various forms - exercising and eating healthy, energizing food can be a form of self-care; taking a walk outside to bask in the sun can be a form of self-care; creating lists as a means of organization can be a form of self-care; writing positive affirmations for yourself can be a form of self-care; sitting down on your favourite comfy chair with a book and cup of tea can be a form of self-care; prioritizing your own sleep (for once) can be a form of self-care.

+Eventually, these practices will become second-nature and you will find the right rhythm and structure that works best for you.
 So long as the practices of your choosing promote a sense of self-awareness and balance in all areas of your life, then you can maintain that personal space and presence you never wished you neglected in the first place.

 At the end of the day, we must always keep in mind that self-care is not selfish.
 We owe it to ourselves to choose the right practices that cater to our needs and help us thrive as women.
 Finding the time to regularly care for our health in all its forms, even if it's only ten minutes a day, can go a long way in the relationships we build with not only others, but with ourselves.